 We often hear stories of people in power trying to get as many benefits doled out by the State, to live a lavish life.
-However, Justice Rajender Sachar (December 22, 1923 – April 20, 2018), former Chief Justice of the Delhi High Court, was one who was cut from a different cloth.
+However, Justice Rajindar Sachar (December 22, 1923 – April 20, 2018), former Chief Justice of the Delhi High Court, was cut from a different cloth.

 In his autobiography, In Pursuit of Justice, he talks about his ordeals in traveling to the court and how he dealt with it.

 While he was at the Delhi High Court, there was a severe oil crisis in the country around 1973-74.
 The oil crisis was due to the embargo on the export of oil by the OPEC countries during their war with Israel.
 During this time, the New York Times reported that “many businessmen and civil servants are using buses for the first time.”
 Justice Sachar writes that even Indira Gandhi “had announced that she would be switching to a horse-driven coach, but that was only for a few days”.